-My student has been absent for a couple of days, is it possible to get homework for him/her?
+My student has been absent for a couple of days, is it possible to get homework for them?

 Homework requests are handled through the Assistant Principals’ Office.
 Please allow 48 hours’ processing time for all requests.
 Please call 508-540-2200 x4049 to arrange a homework request.